 Skaug Closes Out Freshman Campaign With 18th Place Finish

-Prior to joining the ECU golf program, Williams was the Head Golf Professional and Director of Golf Operations at the Kinston (N.C.)
+Prior to heading the East Carolina golf program in 1995, Williams was the head golf professional and director of golf operations at the Kinston (N.C.)
 Country Club for eight years, dating back to 1987.
-While at the Kinston CC, Williams was very active as a junior golf coordinator/teacher and a player in the Carolinas PGA Section.
+While at Kinston CC, Williams was active as a junior golf coordinator/teacher and a player in the Carolinas PGA Section.

 Williams' playing career highlights include victories in eight of the Carolina's PGA Pro-Am Championships.
-He also qualified for and competed in the 1989 and 1992 PGA Club Professional Championship.
-His career led him to get involved in the affairs of the Carolinas PGA Section, first as a member of the board of directors and later as a chairman of the tournament committee.
-Williams considers being elected to this office by his CPGA peers as one of his proudest accomplishments.
-His six years of service to the organization ended in 1997.
+In addition, he also qualified for and competed in the 1989 and 1992 PGA Club Professional Championship.
+His career led him to get involved in the affairs of the Carolinas PGA Section, first as a member of the board of directors and later as a chairman of the tournament committee before his six years of service to the organization ended in 1997.
 Williams has a son, Patrick (27), and daughter Anniken (19).